Floorp-Projects/Floorp/devtools/docs/tools/http-inspector.md

 [2] List of Image mime-types: `devtools/client/webconsole/old/net/utils/json`
 [3] List of XML/HTML mime-types: `devtools/client/webconsole/old/net/utils/net`

-Response data are fetched using `LongStringClient`, so if data are bigger than defined limit (see `devtools/server/main.js - LONG_STRING_LENGTH) the user needs to manually require the rest (there is a link at the end of incomplete response body that allows this).
+Response data are fetched using `LongStringFront`, so if data are bigger than defined limit (see `devtools/server/main.js - LONG_STRING_LENGTH) the user needs to manually require the rest (there is a link at the end of incomplete response body that allows this).